On Time: First Time, Every Time

 Due to the disruptive effect on a child’s education, no holidays will be authorised.

-Any unauthorized leave of absence could result in a Penalty Notice fine being issued.
+Any unauthorised leave of absence could result in a Fixed Penalty Notice fine being issued.

 It is extremely unlikely that leave will be authorised if:

-- It is near or during exam or test times,
+- It is near or during exam or test/assessment times

-- It coincides with the start of the school year
+- It coincides with the start of the school year/term

 - The school believes that it may have a harmful effect on the child’s education